 What is an Internal Knowledge Base?

-An internal knowledge base is a company-made resource consisting of documents and tools that members of the organization need to do their jobs properly.
+An internal knowledge base is a company-made resource consisting of process documents and tools that members of the organization need to do their jobs properly.
 Its purpose is to mitigate organizational, technical, and learning difficulties often faced within companies that limit productivity.
 An organization’s internal knowledge base is similar to an internal wiki, but only certain HR leaders are able to edit the content.

 Benefits of an Internal Knowledge Base